-While the importance of obtaining reliable data cannot be overstated, the data in the table above provide an indication of the range of values that could be expected and as preliminary values one could assume:
+While the importance of obtaining reliable data cannot be overstated, the data in the table above provide an indication of the range of values that could be expected and as preliminary values one can assume:

-- For explosion severity: $P{max} = 10$ bar g and K{st} up to 220 bar.m.s-1
+- For explosion severity: Pmax = 10 bar g and Kst up to 220 bar.m.s-1

 - For spark ignition sensitivity: MIE > 2 mJ

 - For sensitivity to ignition by hot surfaces: MIT = 450 °C and LIT = 250 °C

 - For explosion limits: MEC = 15 g.m-3

 - For burning behaviour: BZ = 3

-The values mentioned do not yet take into account any safety factors that should be applied when using these data.
+The values mentioned do not take into account any safety factors that should be applied when using these data.

 Of the above values, especially the spark ignition sensitivity stands out as high (i.e. MIE is low) compared to most other dusts.
-Approximately 60% of all dusts that have been tested over the years fall in Dust Explosion Class St 1 (K{st} up to 200 bar.m.s-1), which puts phenolic resin in the "explosion severity possibly higher than average" category.
+Approximately 60% of all dusts that have been tested over the years fall in Dust Explosion Class St 1 ( $K{st}$ up to 200 bar.m.s-1), which puts phenolic resin in the "explosion severity possibly higher than average" category.